 Level 2 charging is more convenient as most EVs will charge at 40km/h so the charging time is much shorter – 3 to 5 hours.
 The cost of charging at level 2 is cheaper as the loss in the EV’s charging system is less as the charger runs for less time.
 Level 2 is much easier to use with Time-Of-Day rates.

 We have a ChargePoint Home charger that we are very happy with.
 There are quite a few manufactures with a wide range of prices.
 You need to decide between a basic charger or a “smart charger” that connects to the internet for control and energy monitoring.
-If you are going the smart route, take a good look at the app and website for controlling the charger.
+If you are going the smart route, take a good look at the app and website for controlling the charger before buying.

 There are other options for home charging such as kits and lower power units that can reduce the costs, we will cover these in a future post.

 A couple of days after we picked up our car we headed out on a road trip to Maryland.
 We had some book smarts from researching on the Internet, but we really did not know what we were doing.
 That said, by the time we got back we were pros and we had a list of things we could have done to make life easier.

 Plugshare is the best app for finding chargers.
 Most of the information is crowd sourced and they have a check in and scoring system that highlights chargers with poor reliability, if the score on a charger is less than 10, check the comments to see if there is a problem.
 Checking in on Plugshare when you are charging allows you to be contacted if someone is waiting for you to return and you can use ChargeBump to help too.
 Having a pad and pen to leave notes – requesting to be plugged in for example is also handy.